valtimo-platform/publictask-plugin/backend/plugin/README.md

 ### Audit

-When a public task is completed, this will be logged as a **Public Task**
+When a public task is completed, this will be logged as a **Public Task**.